Here’s a look at the life of former Philippines First Lady Imelda Marcos.

-The Marcos family was accused of stealing billions of dollars from the Philippine people during Ferdinand’s presidency.
+The Marcoses were accused of stealing billions of dollars from the Philippine people during Ferdinand’s presidency.

 Famous for her lavish spending while first lady.
-At the time of her husband’s ouster from office, she left over 1,000 pairs of shoes and more than 800 purses behind when fleeing to Hawaii.
+At the time of husband’s ouster from office in 1986, she left over 1,000 pairs of shoes and more than 800 purses behind when fleeing to Hawaii.

 1954 - Imelda marries Ferdinand Marcos 11 days after meeting him.

-December 30, 1965 - Becomes first lady of the Philippines at her husband’s presidential inauguration.
+December 30, 1965 - Marcos becomes First Lady of the Philippines at her husband’s first presidential inauguration.

 December 7, 1972 - Is stabbed in her arms and hands during an assassination attempt by Carlito Dimahilig.